-Penelope J. Duerkson-Hughes
+Penelope J. Duerksen-Hughes

 Loma Linda University is committed to fostering the investigative skills of its medical students.
-Students interested in pursuing careers in academic medicine and medical research may wish to enroll in one of the combined degrees programs.
+Students interested in pursuing careers in academic medicine and medical research may wish to enroll in one of the combined degree programs.

 Financial assistance to students in the Medical Scientist Program may provide:

 Tuition assistance for the M.D. portion of the combined degree program is not given to all students who earn both degrees.
 Assistance for the M.D. portion will only be given in cases where an applicant has received approval from the School of Medicine MD/PhD Committee prior to beginning the M.D. coursework.
 Assistance that is received will be in the form of an institutional loan which will cover MD tuition and fees but will not include living expenses.
 The School of Medicine makes provision for the loan to be forgiven when a recipient meets the terms described below and in the loan agreement.